Max Muncy Player Props: Dodgers vs. Mets

 Max Muncy At The Plate

-- Muncy is hitting .228 with seven home runs and nine walks.
+- Muncy leads Los Angeles in total hits (14) this season while batting .241 with seven extra-base hits.

-- Among the qualified batters in MLB play, his batting average ranks 137th, his on-base percentage ranks 90th, and he is 17th in the league in slugging.
+- Among the qualifying batters in MLB action, he ranks 118th in batting average, 55th in on-base percentage, and 16th in slugging.

-- Muncy has gotten at least one hit in 43.8% of his games this season (seven of 16), with at least two hits five times (31.3%).
+- Muncy has picked up a hit in 47.1% of his 17 games this season, with multiple hits in 29.4% of those games.

-- In six games this year (37.5%), Muncy has picked up an RBI, including two games with multiple runs batted in.
+- Muncy has driven in a run in six games this season (35.3%), including two games with multiple runs batted in.

-- In 56.3% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (18.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.